Intro-CS-App-Dev-and-Deploy/Rect-Application-Image/README.md

 - similar algorithm to mine, uses >1
 - research about aspect ratio and a different algorithm from the internet

-Bonus: label with images with "Aspect Ratio" and "No Aspect Ratio"
+Expectation: label with images with "Aspect Ratio" and "No Aspect Ratio" (using text assignment too)

 Clip Board Checking
 - New Repository & New Processing Program